 Preparing for your trip will enable you to realize the full value of your adventure holiday.
 This can come in many ways.
 The Nahanni and our other Northern rivers are celebrated through a wealth of writings.
-Some of these are listed in the recommended reads.
+Check your local library or bookstore.
 Read through our website and all other materials provided.Our trips are moderately physical.
 Depending upon your daily routines you should look at what you can do to tone up your body.
 Improving your all round flexibility will reduce the chance of injury while on the trip.
 A routine of swimming and walk/hiking over rough terrain with a moderate day-pack is recommended.
 If you have signed up for one of our canoe/hiking trips then a routine of hill climbing with your hiking pack is recommended.

 What river skills do I require?

 The Nahanni presents different river conditions over its 560k.
 These we have characterized into different reaches reflected most obviously by the start point for each trip.
 That being said, the river skills and experience possessed by you and your group will influence the trip and craft you choose.
 Our raft/kayak trips from Virginia Falls offer the most lenience and require no river skills or experience.
 A guide rows each of our rafts.
 This provides those on board the greatest opportunity to view the river, watch for wildlife and take pictures.